-- Put together an emergency preparedness kit for your household. - Prepare your home for the extremes.
-Understand the risk of extreme weather, extreme temperatures, flooding or wildfire to your home, and take action to safeguard your home. - Keep yourself and your family current with physicals, vaccinations and prescribed medications and therapies. - Plan and rehearse a fire evacuation plan with everyone who lives in your home or apartment. - Have breathing-protection masks available for you and your family for when air quality alerts are declared. - Take first-aid and CPR certification training.

-Get involved with your community's

-- Notice a person who sometimes lacks transportation to their doctor, shopping or other services.
-Offer to drive them. - Notice a person or family who lacks air conditioning in their home or apartment.
-Offer to have them visit or stay with you during extreme heat events. - Locate your local community resiliency hub.
+Put together an emergency preparedness kit for your household.
+Prepare your home for the extremes.
+Understand the risk of extreme weather, extreme temperatures, flooding or wildfire to your home, and take action to safeguard your home.
+Keep yourself and your family current Make your home with physicals, vaccinations and resilient prescribed medications and therapies.
+Plan and rehearse a fire evacuation plan with everyone who lives in your home or apartment.
+Have breathing-protection masks available for you and your family for when air quality alerts are declared.
+Take first-aid and CPR certification • training.
+Get involved with your community's Emergency Response Team (CERT) and join your neighbors and receive training to prepare for potential disasters.
+Notice a person who lives alone.
+Offer to check on them periodically, especially during extreme weather or a natural disaster.
+Notice a person who sometimes lacks Make your transportation to their doctor, shopping community or other services.
+Offer to drive them. resilient Notice a person or family who lacks air conditioning in their home or apartment.
+Offer to have them visit or stay with you during extreme heat events.
+Locate your local community resiliency hub.

-266,000Jobs in Kane County
+266,000 Jobs in Kane County

-14,237Unemployed workers in Kane County (2022)
+14,237 Unemployed workers in Kane County (2022)

-3,000New clean energy jobs created in Illinois (2022)
+New clean energy jobs created in Illinois (2022)

-68%Share of employed Kane County residents who work outside of County
+Share of employed Kane County residents who work outside of County

-60%Share of workers in Kane

-County who live outside
+Share of workers in Kane County who live outside of County

-of County